Academic Integrity Policy

 The mission of Southern Arkansas University empowers all members of the University community to develop and encourage learning environments that create, expand, acquire, share, evaluate, and communicate knowledge.
-Academic integrity at SAU is an organizational and individual responsibility to honesty in all learning experiences.
+Academic integrity at SAU is an organizational and individual responsibility.
 Students, faculty, and staff share responsibility for maintaining the highest standards for academic integrity.
-This policy focuses on the academic integrity in course- related work, its basis and context is applicable to all.

 Any act of dishonesty in academic work constitutes academic misconduct and is subject to disciplinary action.
 Acts of dishonesty include, but are not limited to, plagiarism, cheating, and fabrication.

-1. To avoid plagiarism give written credit and acknowledgment to the source of thoughts, ideas, and/or words, whether you have used direct quotation, paraphrasing, or just a reference to a general idea.
+- To avoid plagiarism, give written credit and acknowledgement to the source of thoughts, ideas, and/or words, whether you have used direct quotation, paraphrasing, or just a reference to a general idea.

 - All course work including research performed and all assignments such as a written paper, must be the work of the person seeking academic credit for the course.
-Under no circumstances can purchased papers, book reports, projects, and/or other class assignments are not to be purchased from individuals or companies which provide these services.)
+Under no circumstances can purchased papers, book reports, projects and/or other class assignments, or work otherwise obtained from individuals or companies be submitted as work of the student.

 Cheating is an act of dishonesty with the intention of obtaining and/or using information in a fraudulent manner.
 Examples of cheating include:

-1. Observing and/or copying from another student’s test paper, reports, computer files, and/or other class assignments.
+- Observing and/or copying from another student’s test paper, report, computer file, and/or other assignments.

-2. Giving or receiving assistance during an examination period.
-(This includes providing specific answers to subsequent examinees and/or dispensing or receiving information which would allow a student to have an unfair advantage in the examination over students who did not possess such information.)
+- Giving or receiving assistance during an examination period.
+This includes providing specific answers to subsequent examinees and/or dispensing or receiving information which would allow a student to have an unfair advantage in the examination over students who did not possess such information.

-3. Using class notes, outlines, and other unauthorized information during an examination period.
+- Using class notes, outlines, and other unauthorized information during an examination period unless permission is specifically given.

-4. Using, buying, selling, stealing, transporting, or soliciting, in part or entirety the contents of an examination or other assignment not authorized by the professor of the class.
+- Using, buying, selling, stealing, transporting, or soliciting, in part or entirety, the contents of an examination or other assignment not authorized by the professor of the class.
 This includes the uploading of quizzes, examinations, or any other graded material, with or without answers, to a third-party website.

-- Other forms of fabrication may include unauthorized collaboration or submitting the same paper or portions of the same paper to two different courses without the consent of both instructors.
+- Other forms of fabrication may include unauthorized collaboration or submitting the same paper or portions of the same paper to two different courses without the consent of current instructor.

-The University’s academic integrity policy applies to all students enrolled in courses at the University All forms of academic misconduct at the University will be regarded as serious and may result in the student being expelled from the University.
+The University’s academic integrity policy applies to all students enrolled in courses at the University.
+All forms of academic misconduct at SAU will be regarded as serious and may result in the student being expelled from the University.

-Every course syllabus must include the following language:
+Faculty will place in every course syllabus the following language:

 Southern Arkansas University affirms its commitment to academic integrity and expects all members of the University community to accept shared responsibility for maintaining academic integrity.
-Students in this course are subject to the provisions of the University’s Academic Integrity Policy, approved by the President and published in the Student Handbook.
-Penalties for academic misconduct in this course may include a failing grade on an assignment, a failing grade in the course, or any other course-related sanction the instructor determines to be appropriate.
+Students in this course are subject to the provisions of the University’s Academic Integrity Policy, approved by the president and published in the Student Handbook.
+Penalties for academic misconduct in this course may include a failing grade on an assignment a failing grade in the course.
 Continued enrollment in this course affirms a student’s acceptance of this University policy.

 An instructor may include in the course syllabus additional information about academic integrity if he or she wishes to do so.